 Zachary Stockill: A quick reminder before I get into it, that my brand new online course for dealing with any kind of obsessive or retroactive jealousy is available right now.

-It’s called the Overcoming Jealousy Blueprint and I’m offering the course and thousands of dollars worth of bonuses at an exclusive, limited time only, introductory price.
+It’s called the Overcoming Jealousy Blueprint.
+I’m offering the course and thousands of dollars worth of bonuses at an exclusive, limited time only, introductory price.

-And just a quick reminder that the course will never be this affordable ever again, so I’d encourage you, if you at all are interested in exploring more of my work, getting access to hours and hours of high definition content on this topic, which you won’t find anywhere else, please click here to learn more.
+Just a quick reminder, the course will never be this affordable ever again.
+I encourage you, if you are interested in exploring more of my work, getting access to hours and hours of high definition content on this topic, which you won’t find anywhere else, please click here to learn more.

-Okay, once again, I’m speaking about a fellow Canadian–a controversial guy named Jordan Peterson.
+Okay, once again, I’m speaking about a fellow Canadian–a controversial guy, Jordan Peterson.

-Again, polarizing figure, but in my view, it’s absolutely undeniable that the man shares some really profound wisdom, which is extremely relevant in particular, for anyone working toward overcoming obsessive jealousy, irrational jealousy, retroactive jealousy, anything like that.
+It’s absolutely undeniable that the man shares some really profound wisdom, which is extremely relevant in particular.
+For anyone working toward overcoming obsessive jealousy, irrational jealousy, retroactive jealousy, anything like that.

-One of the chapters in his very famous book, I think it was like one of the best-selling books of 2019, 12 Rules for Life…
+One of the chapters in his very famous book was like one of the best-selling books of 2019, 12 Rules for Life…

 One of the chapters is called: Compare Yourself With Who You Were Yesterday, Not With Who Someone Else Is Today.

-This is, in my view, the best way that you can track your progress as you’re working toward overcoming obsessive jealousy or retroactive jealousy.
+This is the best way that you can track your progress as you’re working toward, overcoming obsessive or retroactive jealousy.